mikeizbicki/ucr-cs100/assignments/hw/hw0-rshell/README.md

 ### coding requirements

 Write a command shell called `rshell`.
 Your shell will perform the following steps:

 1. Print a command prompt (e.g. `$`)

 2. Read in a command on one line.
 Commands will have the form:
 ```
 cmd         = executable [ argumentList ] [ connecter cmd ]
 connecter   = || or && or ;
 ```
-where `executable` is an executable program in the `PATH` and `argumentList` is a list of zero or more words.
+where `executable` is an executable program in the `PATH` and `argumentList` is a list of zero or more arguments separated by spaces.
-The connecter is an optional way you can run multiple commands at once.
+The connector is an optional way you can run multiple commands at once.
 If a command is followed by `;`, then the next command is always executed;
 if a command is followed by `&&`, then the next command is executed only if the first one succeeds;
 if a command is followed by `||`, then the next command is executed only if the first one fails.